FAQ’s

 Let’s look at an example of a company that manufactures laundry soap.
-The company might want their logo to depict the act of washing clothes or alternatively, the concept of cleanliness or purity.
-But they’re not going to try to depict the process of manufacturing the soap.
+The company might want their logo to depict the act of washing clothes or the concept of cleanliness or purity.
+But they are not going to try to depict the process of manufacturing the soap.

 Before you decide to invest in a logo (hopefully with Renaissance Monkey Design), ask yourself these questions: